 IncNow (Agents and Corporations, Inc.) provides two easy ways to discover the availability of a Delaware LLC or corporation name.
 The first way is to submit an order to IncNow and we will check the name that business day.
 The second way is to call us at 1-800-759-2248 or email firstname.lastname@example.org, where a representative can […]

 IncNow (Agents and Corporations, Inc.) offers incorporation and formation filing services, registered agent services, qualification services, and many others.
 However, under the Patriot Act we cannot open bank accounts for customers.
-If you locate a bank, we can work with you to help you obtain any additional documents required, which may include a Statement of […]
+Can You Help Me Open a Bank Account for My LLC?
+If you locate a bank, we can work with you to help you […]

 A Limited Liability Company (LLC) is the most popular entity in Delaware.
 Eight out of ten entity filings at IncNow are for LLCs.
 When initially drafted, members have the power to craft their own LLC operating agreements.
 An LLC operating agreement is flexible for business needs and adaptable to any business application.
 The LLC also […]

-Can You Find the Members of an LLC Online?
 When filing in Delaware, neither the member nor manager’s name or address are required in any initial filing documents.
 The members are not listed on the Delaware Division of Corporations’ website as they are in some other states.
-The names and contact information of members are […]
+The names and contact information of members are typically only kept in the Operating Agreement, which is […]

 Delaware is the most popular state to form an LLC for people who shop around different states looking for the best state.
 Nine of ten LLCs formed by Agents and Corporations, Inc. (IncNow) are formed in Delaware.
 Agents and Corporations makes the Delaware LLC formation process easy and offers reliable registered agent services.
 Generally, if […]